 The development of ICT in the last few decades has created a very drastic transformation in the world of digitalization.
 The penetration of the internet and mobile cellular accelerates the diffusion of technology.
+These developments in technology can affect organizational and business performance (Purnomo et al., 2021).
 The increase in ICT is building a fairly extensive economic network globally.
 ICT innovations vary throughout the country and play an important role, especially in economic development (Sapuan & Roly, 2021).
 By becoming increasingly integrated into networks, micro-level organizations are connected to the global level (Majeed & Ayub, 2018).